Every dog has its day

 “Man’s best or not, they say these injured ones’ ill bite you, if you give ’em a chance.”

 Bartell stood silent, now on the edge of the road.
 The air seemed lighter.
-He waited, once again trying to breathe right.
+He waited, trying to breathe.
 Steam rose from his heated body with a ghostly effect as passing clouds let in sporadic sunshine.
 Then a child’s scream from the other side pierced the air and broke the spell.
-A frantic girl ran to him, down a driveway and toward the road, with no regard.
+A frantic girl ran toward him, down a driveway and to the road, with no regard.
 “Casey!”
 She screamed for the dog.

-He thought, “I’m too far,” but this time, he stepped unhindered and vaulted a great deal using the spring of his prosthesis.
-Strong and swift, he catapulted her clear of traffic, then tumbled down into the ditch.
+He thought, “I’m too far,” but this time, he vaulted a great deal using the spring of his prosthesis.
+Strong and swift, he catapulted the girl clear of traffic, then tumbled down into the ditch.

 [On behalf of the State of New York and a grateful nation, I thank you for your brother’s ultimate sacrifice.]

 Blurry eyed, he saw her sitting above him.
 She looked maybe nine.
-She was transforming, calm, like an angel.
+She transformed, calm, like an angel.

 [I know, it wasn’t my fault.]

 Bartell rolled onto his side.
 His breath knocked out of him.
-Then he noticed a worn gravestone half-buried in the weeds.
+Then he noticed a battered old gravemarker half-buried in the weeds.

 (Written by Mike R. Smith) (Song lyrics, Low Bridge, by Thomas Allen 1913)